 1. Knowledge base planning

-Before you jump straight into creating a knowledge base, schedule a brainstorming session with your team to discover what topics you’ll need to cover.
+Before you jump straight into creating a knowledge base, schedule a brainstorming session with your team to review great knowledge base examples and discover what topics you’ll need to cover.

 Conduct an honest assessment of your district’s school help desk.
 Take a look at the most common questions and support requests that your team receives and prioritize answering those questions first.
 Some of the most common questions in a helpful knowledge base include:

 Creating a knowledge base article for these will help get rid of a slew of incoming questions—but it still won’t be enough.